oracle-samples/oci-data-science-ai-samples/model-deployment/A2A_agents_on_MD/README.md

 # Agent-to-Agent (A2A) Communication on OCI Model Deployment

 This project demonstrates a sophisticated agent-to-agent communication system deployed on Oracle Cloud Infrastructure (OCI) Model Deployment service.
-The system consists of two specialized agents that work together to provide comprehensive OCI realm status information through collaborative AI interactions.
+The system consists of two specialized agents that work together to provide comprehensive weather information through collaborative AI interactions.

 ## Architecture Overview